Portrait of an Artist, as an Old Man

-Portrait of an Artist, as an Old Man is a novel by Joseph Heller, published posthumously in 2000.
+Portrait of an Artist, as an Old Man is a novel by American writer Joseph Heller, published posthumously in 2000.
+It is his seventh novel.
 His final work, it depicts an elderly author as he tries to write a novel that is as successful as his earlier work, mirroring Heller's own career after the success of Catch-22.

 Plot

 The story is of Eugene Pota, a prominent writer who, in his old age, is struggling for that last piece of fiction that could be his magnum opus, or at least on par with his earlier writings.
 Littered throughout the novel are many of Pota's ideas and drafts of possible stories, such as the sexual biography of his wife, or of Hera's trouble with Zeus.

 Title

 The title is evocatively similar to James Joyce's A Portrait of the Artist as a Young Man.
 The main character's name "Pota" is possibly the abbreviation of the phrase "Portrait Of The Artist".